Most fearless animal on Earth!

 But if you find yourself lost in the bush, know that honey badgers can grow to enormous sizes under ideal conditions.
 Good examples are the three 40-pound females that researchers found living in the Iraqi wild.

-In terms of behavior, these animals are both notoriously cranky and aggressive.
-Ratels are both fearless and mean, and they'll attack almost any animal, including humans, when there's no escape.
-To boot, they purposely pick fights and rudely take over other animals' dens.
+In terms of behavior, honey badgers are animals that are both notoriously cranky and aggressive.
+Ratels are both fearless and mean, and they’ll attack almost any animal, including humans, when there’s no escape.
+To boot, they purposely pick fights and rudely take over other animals‘ dens.
+Learn more about the toughest animals in the world here.
 For the most part, honey badgers stick to themselves, but mating pairs occasionally hang out together in the spring.

 As Mother Nature’s backhoe, honey badgers are skilled diggers that can claw long tunnels and burrows in under 10 minutes.
 Other times, when they’re feeling lazy, ratels will commander the dens of aardvarks and warthogs.